Hellos.Blog

 The Birth of Black Wall Street: A Model of Prosperity

 Black Wall Street was not just an isolated hub of economic success.
-It was a powerful testament to the ability of African Americans to build and sustain a thriving community in the face of institutional racism and segregation.
+It was a powerful testament to the ability of African Americans to and sustain a thriving community in the face of institutional racism and segregation.
 At its height, Black Wall Street was home to over 600 businesses, including banks, hotels, theaters, grocery stores, and even its own school system.
 Many of these businesses were owned and operated by African Americans, who had built a system of economic self-sufficiency within the Greenwood District.

 This prosperity did not happen by accident.
 It was fueled by the industrious nature of the people who lived in Greenwood and the supportive community networks that encouraged mutual aid and cooperative economics.
 While racism in the Jim Crow South prevented African Americans from participating fully in the broader American economy, the residents of Black Wall Street created their own opportunities.